|2012 Premiership Title|

-Doyle made a total of 570 appearances for Man City scoring 41 goals before joining Alan Durban's Stoke City for a fee of £50,000 in June 1978.
-He slotted into the Stoke defence with ease and was played in 46 matches in 1978–79 as Stoke gained promotion to the First Division and was part of the defence which kept 21 clean sheets.
-Following the departure of Durban to Sunderland Doyle was not wanted by new manager Richie Barker and left for Bolton Wanderers in January 1982.
+Mike Doyle made a total of 570 appearances for Man City scoring 41 goals before joining Alan Durban's Stoke City in 1978.
+Stoke gained promotion to the First Division with him being a part of the defence.
+He left for Bolton Wanderers in January 1982.
 He spent a season and a half at Burnden Park and ended his career with a season at Rochdale.

 CB: Vincent Kompany (Belgium)

-Kompany is widely considered one of the best center-back of his generation.
+Vincent Kompany is widely considered one of the best center-back of his generation.
 He played for Anderlecht and Hamburger Sv before joining Manchester City in 2008.
 In 2011-2012, he became the captain of Manchester City, leading his club to win the Premier League that season, their first league title in 44 years.
-At time of writing, he earned over 60 caps and played at the WC Finals in 2014 and 2018.
+At time of writing, he earned over 70 caps and played at the World Cup Finals in 2014 and 2018.
 He was the captain for the 2014 World Cup team.

-He was capped 80 times between 2000 and 2013.
+Richard Dunne was capped 80 times between 2000 and 2013.
 He went to the World Cup Finals in 2002, but did not play.
 He played at Euro 2012.
 For his club career, he spent ten years with Manchester City.
 He moved to Aston Villa in 2009 and then, Queens Park Rangers in 2013.
 He won Manchester City's Player of the Year award 4 straight times from 2004 to 2008, first player to win it 4 times.

 LB: Glyn Pardoe (England)

-He made his first team debut against Birmingham City in April 1962.
+Glyn Pardoe made his first team debut against Birmingham City in April 1962.
 At nearly 16 years of age he became Manchester City's youngest ever player, a record which still stands in 2016.
 He was a one club man between 1962 and 1976.
-He was part of the Manchester City team in the club's most successful era.
-The club won the league championship, FA Cup, League Cup and European Cup Winners' Cup in a three-year period.
+He was part of the Manchester City team in one of the club's most successful era.
+The club won the league championship, FA Cup, League Cup and European Cup Winners' Cup in a three-year period between 1968 and 1970.

-Paul played for Swansea, but his career stopped due to the outbreak of the Second World War.
+Roy Paul played for Swansea, but his career stopped due to the outbreak of the Second World War.
 In 1950, he was one of the British players who went to play for Millonarios in Colombia, which was then a league unsanctioned by FIFA.
-He only lasted 10 days and joined Manchester City for a record transfer for a half-back.
+He only lasted 10 days and joined Manchester City from Swansea for a record transfer for a half-back in 1950.
 From 1950-1957, he played for them.
 At the international level, he had 33 caps for Wales.

 CM: Colin Bell (England)